Last updated on March 31st, 2022

 For example, if you play an instrument, are recording music or have a home cinema system, you’ll be causing substantially more noise than everyday household noises.
 Soundproofing means you can happily make as much noise as you like with that new drum kit or surround-sound system, without disturbing your neighbours.

-- Soundproofing reduces the amount of noise coming from outside and create a more peaceful environment
+- Soundproofing reduces the amount of noise coming from outside and creates a more peaceful environment

 - It provides you with a greater level of privacy as the homeowner